-If this is your first time importing a coding form to MetaReviewer, you will receive an additional prompt to grant Google access to view the documents associated with this account.
+If this is your first time importing a coding form to MetaReviewer, or if you have not imported a coding form within the past 24 - 48 hours, you will receive an additional prompt to grant Google access to view the documents associated with this account.
 You must check the box granting this permission in order to upload your coding form to MetaReviewer.